French president François Hollande has exhausted what little goodwill he had left in his party by airing his views of other top officials.

 There was never any doubt that Hollande — the least popular president in French postwar history — would lose his reelection bid next year.
 But the Socialist Party was willing to follow him into defeat, owing to the absence of an uncontroversial successor and a political culture of deference.

-France’s Socialists said on Sunday they will after all organize a presidential primary for the 2017 election, forcing François Hollande to beat off several left-wing challengers before he can pivot to the general election.
+The French Socialists will after all organize a presidential primary for the 2017 election, forcing François Hollande to beat off left-wing challengers before he can pivot to the general election.

 Hollande’s critics invoked standing party rules, which do require a nominating contest.